cschroeter/park-ui/packages/tailwind/README.md

 ## Dev

-To run the dev server, please run `pnpm build` and `pnpm dev` in this directory.
+To run the dev server, please run `bun run build` and `bun run dev` in this directory.